Part V · The Meta Scale · What is this framework itself?

 Ontological Self-Correction

-This correction left me unsettled for a long time.
-A framework’s postulate, its most basic assumption, had been revised.
-This amounted to admitting that my original intuition about reality was wrong.
-I remember examining this revision late at night, asking myself: is this a genuine insight, or has AI led me astray?
-What ultimately convinced me was not AI’s argument but a metaphor: “two eyes” captured what I wanted to express more accurately than the earlier white-light analogy.
-AI helped me find this metaphor, but recognizing it as right depended on my own feeling.
+This correction was unsettling for a long time.
+A framework’s postulate, its most basic assumption, had been revised, amounting to an admission that the original intuition about reality was wrong.
+The revision demanded late-night scrutiny, with the central question being: is this a genuine insight, or have I let the analysis drift from the reality?
+What ultimately proved convincing was not an argument but a metaphor: “two eyes” captured the intended meaning more accurately than the earlier white-light analogy.
+Surfacing the metaphor was the easy part; recognizing it as right depended on independent philosophical judgment.

-The Three Faiths expanded to Four.
-Faith in Lucidity, the conviction that seeing is better than not seeing even when what you see is disturbing, was added as the most fundamental faith.
+I expanded the Three Faiths to Four, adding Faith in Lucidity, the conviction that seeing is better than not seeing even when what you see is disturbing, as the most fundamental faith.
 Without it, the other three lose their motive force.

 The Preface Reborn

 The preface underwent a complete rewrite.
-The new opening was a scene, a late-night conversation with AI, not abstract philosophical argument but a living moment.
+The new opening was a scene, a concrete late-night moment, not abstract philosophical argument but something living.

 This was the revision I am most satisfied with, and the most difficult.
 The preface is the reader’s first encounter with this book.
 It must simultaneously attract attention, establish credibility, explain the methodology, and provide navigation.
 Every sentence was revised dozens of times.
-AI could offer twenty openings, but judging which opening would make a reader who has never heard of The Tao of Lucidity want to keep reading: that required me to imagine the reader’s experience.
-AI does not have that experience.
+Twenty openings could be drafted, but judging which one would make a reader who has never heard of The Tao of Lucidity want to keep reading: that required me to imagine the reader’s experience.

 Theory of Affects: From Concept to Blood

 This was not just one more chapter.
-The theory of affects changed the texture of every other chapter.
+It changed the texture of every other chapter.
 Ethics gained a psychological foundation.
 Practice gained an emotional dimension.
 Political analysis gained affective roots.
 The framework was no longer just skeleton and muscle; it had blood.

 The Mathematics of Lucidity: From Translation to Discovery

-The mathematical appendix began as a “translator,” converting concepts already established in philosophical language into equations.
+I had built the mathematical appendix as a “translator,” converting concepts already established in philosophical language into equations.
 Mathematics was a faithful servant, walking behind philosophy.

 But in Part V of Appendix B, “The Mathematics of Lucidity,” this relationship reversed.
 Mathematics began walking ahead of philosophy, discovering truths philosophy had not yet articulated.

-When a mathematical theorem was genuinely proved, when I was confident it was correct not because AI said so, but because I had traced every step of the derivation myself, the exhilaration of that moment was beyond words.
+When a mathematical theorem was genuinely proved, when I was confident it was correct because I had traced every step of the derivation myself, the exhilaration of that moment was beyond words.
 It transcended the satisfaction of philosophy and entered a purer kind of certainty: this is not me asserting something; this is mathematics demanding it.

 Political Philosophy: From Principles to Institutions

-The political dimension underwent a fundamental expansion.
-Earlier versions had five political principles (PP1–PP5) and five AI-age political questions, but these were more like extensions of ethics.
-Chapter §XI elevated politics from a tributary of ethics to an independent derivation layer.
+I undertook a fundamental expansion of the political dimension.
+I had earlier written five political principles (PP1–PP5) and five AI-age political questions, but these were more like extensions of ethics.
+Chapter §XII elevated politics from a tributary of ethics to an independent derivation layer.

 Writing the political philosophy was among the heaviest workloads in the entire book.
-Seven political propositions (P12–P18) were derived layer by layer from the axiom system, and for every step I had to verify repeatedly: does this derivation truly hold?
+I derived seven political propositions (P12–P18) layer by layer from the axiom system, and for every step I had to verify repeatedly: does this derivation truly hold?
 Are the premises fully satisfied?
 Is there a hidden assumption I have overlooked?
-AI could help me draw derivation diagrams, but the validity of each derivation required my line-by-line scrutiny.
+Drawing the derivation diagrams was mechanical; the validity of each derivation required my line-by-line scrutiny.

 The sketch of the Republic (five pillars, Pattern-Mystery division of labor, multi-level democracy, institutional self-correction) was the part I wrote most cautiously.
 Because T1 guarantees that no institution is perfect, I dared not write it as a blueprint.
 It is a direction, not a design.